Henry-ai443/Henry-ai443/README.md

 ## 🌱 Currently Working On

-- ✅ **Mkulima Digital** – A platform to revolutionize the food supply chain in Kenya 🌾
+- ✅ **Mkulima Digital** – A platform to revolutionize the food supply chain in Kenya  -> Link mkulimadigital.vercel.app🌾
 - 📘 Mastering **Data Structures & Algorithms**
 - 📡 Exploring Docker, APIs, and cloud infrastructure (AWS/GCP)

 - 📚 **StudyHub** - a plartform where students and everyone can join and discuss topics of interests(DONE)
 - **COG PORTAL / WEBSITE** - A church website for my Church General conference Church Of God Seventh Day.
 In this website you should be abble to interact with every church facility.
-(REACT + MYSQL + DRF)
+(REACT + MYSQL + DRF) -> church-portal-frontend.vercel.app

 - **INSTAPAY ** - A payment gateway ( svelte)